Svalorzen/AI-Toolbox/docs/TutorialMDP.md

 A Markov Decision Process, or MDP in short, is a way to model a decision making process.
-Here we will focus on single agent decision making processes, since they are the most simple ones, and also the ones that this library is currently focusing.
+Here we will focus on single agent decision making processes, since they are the most simple ones.

 Let's start with some definitions: